 Skip to main content

 Visual workflows automate and translate complex business processes into easy-to-understand visuals.
-They make communication and task management easier, so us project managers can streamline operations and optimize efficiency.
+They make communication and task management easier, so us project managers can remove bottlenecks, improve the flow of work on our projects, and help the team be more efficient.

-Visual workflows and process automation are important if you’ve ever struggled with process management, getting your spreadsheets in order, bottlenecks, approval processes, workflow management, or automating repetitive tasks.
+Visual workflows and process automation are important if you’ve ever struggled with process management, getting your spreadsheets in order, managing approval processes, project workflow management, or automating repetitive tasks.

 What Is A Visual Workflow?

 A visual workflow is a simple representation of a process that shows how tasks progress from one stage to the next.
-This makes it easy to understand, manage, and track tasks, business processes, CRM activities, bottlenecks, and even the software life cycle in real-time.
+This makes it easy to understand, manage, and track tasks, as well as business processes, CRM activities, project bottlenecks, and even the software life cycle.

 Visual workflows, also known as flowcharts or process diagrams, are used for many types of project initiatives, regardless of methodology or industry.

 Traditional project management (TPM) follows a linear, sequential process.
-It often uses the waterfall model or PRINCE2 on projects with predefined phases and fixed scopes.
-Here, visual workflows support a shared understanding of project performance and delivery.
+It often uses the waterfall model or PRINCE2, which have predefined phases and fixed scopes.
+Here, workflow management supports a shared understanding of project performance and delivery.

-Agile project management adapts to the ever-changing needs of dynamic environments.
-It is iterative and flexible, allowing continuous feedback and adjustments.
-It emphasizes collaboration and adaptive planning and uses methodologies like Scrum, Kanban, and lean
+Agile project management adapts to changing needs in dynamic environments.
+It is iterative and flexible, and it allows for continuous feedback and adjustments.
+Collaboration and adaptive planning are the main principles, and methodologies like Scrum, Kanban, and lean are used.

-Agile distributes ownership among team members to share responsibilities and adapt as a team, so it’s important to have a shared understanding of the process.
+Agile distributes ownership among team members so responsibilities are shared.
 Examples of visual workflows in agile project management are Kanban boards, Scrum boards, workflow diagrams or flowcharts, and task boards.

 Visual Workflow Examples

-I have included four unique examples and use cases for workflows that illustrate how they enhance transparency, efficiency, and collaboration in diverse industries.
+I have included four unique examples and use cases for visual workflows that illustrate how they can improve transparency, efficiency, and collaboration on your projects.

 Project Management Workflow